fortran-lang/stdlib/doc/specs/stdlib_sorting.md

 arrays of intrinsic types, but do nothing for the coordinated sorting of related data, e.g., a related rank 1 array.
-Therefore the module provides a subroutine, `SORT_ADJOINT`, that re-order such a rank 1 array in the same way as the input array based on the `ORD_SORT` algorithm, in addition to sorting the input array.
+Therefore the module provides a subroutine, `SORT_ADJOINT`, that re-order such a rank 1 array according to the same permutations as for the input array based on the `ORD_SORT` algorithm, in addition to sorting the input array.

 The logic of `SORT_ADJOINT` parallels that of `ORD_SORT`, with